osg-htc/collaboration-support/docs/index.md

 The mission of OSG Collaboration support is to enable access and lower the barrier for Midscale collaborations to leverage the the high throughput computing ecosystem of OSG for their research.
-A list of currently supported projects is maintained [here](projects/project-list.md)

 ***